mentalisttraceur/exec0/README.md

 #### Benefits of Multiple Implementations

-1. The primary benefit is you can take whichever implementation is easiest for you to install.
+1. You can take whichever implementation is easiest for you to install.

 2. We can take all of the interpreted languages' `exec0` implementations, and roll them up into a polyfill for Bourne shell `exec` `-a` and `-l` options,